 For example, in August 2016, the CNB increased the capital requirements for five Czech banks including the Issuer, due to the fact that they are considered to be of systemic importance in the Czech banking system.
-As a result, the systemic risk buffer of the Issuer is to increase by 1 per cent. to 2 per cent, beginning on 1 January 2017.
+As a result, the systemic risk buffer of the Issuer was increased by 1 per cent. to 2 per cent, beginning on 1 January 2017.
 Also, the Czech Consumer Credit Act, which became effective as of 1 December 2016, substantially modified conditions under which consumer loans, including mortgage loans, are provided.
 For example, this new law caps fees which a customer may be charged in connection with a prepayment of a loan.
-In principle, consumer loan providers, such as the Issuer, are entitled to claim only costs reasonably incurred by them in connection with the prepayment.
-In certain circumstances, the loan provider may not claim any compensation in connection with the prepayment, for example when the mortgage loan is prepaid in connection with a death, long-term illness or disability of the customer or his spouse or partner, which materially impaired the customer's ability to repay the loan or in case of partial prepayments not exceeding 25 per cent. of the loan amount.
-If the mortgage loan is repaid in connection with a sale of the asset securing the loan, the mortgage bank can claim only costs not exceeding 1 per cent. of the prepaid amount and no more than CZK 50,000, provided that the loan agreement was entered into at least 24 months prior to the prepayment date.
+In addition, the Issuer expects to incur additional costs in connection with compliance with certain new EU regulation including, among other things, PSD2 which is to be implemented by the EU Member States by 13 January 2018, the EU directive on insurance distribution (No. 2016/97) which is to be implemented by the EU Member States by 23 February 2018, and the EU general data protection regulation (No. 2016/679) which is to become applicable as of 25 May 2018.